Papeete Tahiti Temple

 History

-The temple underwent renovation and was rededicated on November 12, 2006 by apostle L. Tom Perry.
+The temple underwent renovations and was rededicated on November 12, 2006, by L. Tom Perry a member of the Quorum of the Twelve Apostles.
 An estimated 10,000 Tahitians participated in the rededication, held at the temple and broadcast to local stake centers, downtown Salt Lake City, New Caledonia, and the Brigham Young University–Hawaii campus in Laie, Hawaii.

-In 2020, the Papeete Tahiti Temple was closed in response to the coronavirus pandemic.
+In 2020, like all others in the church, the Papeete Tahiti Temple was closed for time in response to the COVID-19 pandemic.